-Drinking alcohol can reduce both men’s and women’s fertility.
+Drinking alcohol can reduce a person's fertility, regardless of their gender.
 Even drinking lightly can reduce the chance of pregnancy.

 Heavy drinking increases the time it takes to get pregnant and reduces the chances of having a healthy baby.